adamhaile/surplus/README.md

 Like with any programming, it is good practice to break a complex DOM view into smaller, re-usable functions.
 Upper-cased JSX expressions provide a convenient way to embed these functions into their containing views.

 The special `ref` and `fn` properties work with embedded function calls the same way they do with nodes.
 They operate on the return value of the function.

+### Update Granularity &mdash; S computations

+Surplus detects which parts of your view may change and constructs S computations to keep them up-to-date.

+1. Each element with dynamic properties or spreads gets a computation responsible for setting all properties for that node.

+2. Each `fn={...}` declaration gets its own computation.
+This allows the `fn` to have internal state, if appropriate.

+3. Each dynamic children expression `{ ... }` gets a computation.
+This includes embedded component calls, since they are an insert of the call's result.

+### Surplus.* functions &mdash; not for public use

+The surplus module has several functions which provide runtime support for the code emitted by the compiler.
+These functions *can and will change*, even in minor point releases.
+You have been warned :).

+A corrolary of this is that the runtime only supports code compiled by the same version of the compiler.
+Switching to a new version of Surplus requires re-compiling your JSX code.

 ### Differences from React